kalister5/triangle-tracker/README.md

 A web page that allows the user to input the lengths of the sides of a triangle, and returns whether these sides form an equilateral, isosceles, or scalene triangle or if the sides cannot make a triangle at all.

-## technology used
+## Technology used

 I used HTML to develop the skeleton of the website as well as CSS to design a custom style sheet for the website.I used JavaScript to make the website functional so that people are able to input information and get feedback

 Target Audience-Everyone.

-# known bugs
+## Known bugs

-So far no identified bugs but if you get any contact me on Gmail zainkalister@gmail.com
+So far no identified bugs but if you get any contact me on Gmail at zainkalister@gmail.com

-## contact information
+## Contact information

 if anyone has question or wants to contribute to the project the please contact me through #0796303066 or at  zainkalister@gmail.com

-## project setup installation
+## Project setup installation

 1.On GitHub, navigate to the main page of the repository.